fdervisi/k8s_cicd_overview/README.md

 ---

+Certainly, here's the modified section:

+---

 ## Exploring the AWS EC2 Instance Checker

-Constructed using Python and Flask, the AWS EC2 Instance Checker is a 2-tier web application that leverages an OPA server to validate against AWS resources.
-For scalability, the frontend has 3 deployments and is publicly accessible.
-For security purposes, the OPA server communicates internally within the cluster.
-It offers the following features:
+Developed with Python and Flask, the AWS EC2 Instance Checker stands as a 2-tier web application, utilizing an OPA server for validations against AWS resources.
+Designed with scalability in mind, its frontend is structured across three deployments, ensuring public accessibility.
+To bolster security, communication with the OPA server is confined internally within the cluster.
+Here's a snapshot of its key features:

-- **Listing EC2 Instances**: Seamlessly view and list all your AWS EC2 instances in one place.
+- **Listing EC2 Instances**: Easily navigate and enumerate all your AWS EC2 instances in a consolidated view.
-- **Detailed Instance Insights**: Dive deep into the specifics of any chosen instance, accessing comprehensive data at a glance.
+- **Detailed Instance Insights**: Delve into the specifics of any selected instance, capturing a holistic view of its details.
-- **Public Exposure Check**: Determine whether a particular EC2 instance is publicly accessible or securely restricted.
+- **Public Exposure Check**: Ascertain if an EC2 instance is publicly accessible or if it remains securely confined.

+It's important to highlight that this serves as a basic example.
+There's potential to further refine the policy to evaluate aspects like open SecurityGroups, IMDS versions, and IAM Instance Roles with extensive permissions.
+However, such enhancements fall outside the scope of this guide.

 ![App Architecture](img/CTO-APP.png)